MN National Guard Supporting Flood Operations - NewsBreak

 MN National Guard Supporting Flood Operations

 CROOKSTON -- The Minnesota National Guard is helping residents dealing with flooding in northwestern Minnesota.
-On Saturday a severe spring storm system with heavy rain...1037theloon.com
+On Saturday a severe spring storm system with heavy rain...river967.com

 CROOKSTON -- The Minnesota National Guard is helping residents dealing with flooding in northwestern Minnesota.
-On Saturday a severe spring storm system with heavy rain...1037theloon.com
+On Saturday a severe spring storm system with heavy rain...river967.com

 Comments / 0